 Anyone in a car accident will need time to work through how they’re feeling.
-Even if it’s well-intentioned, it’s important to avoid phrases that suggest the loved one should feel differently than they do.
+Even if it’s well-intentioned, it’s important to avoid phrases that suggest your loved one should feel differently than they do.
 It’s not possible to just “stop being sad” or “get over it.”
-Telling them to cheer up right after the accident can interfere with their healing process.
+Telling them to cheer up right after an accident may interfere with their healing process.

 “You Should [Insert Advice]”

-Avoid giving advice on what the person should do to get over the accident—unless they specifically ask for it.
+Avoid giving advice on what the person should do to get over the accident—unless they specifically ask for advice.

 They are likely already overwhelmed with medical treatment, getting their car repaired, and dealing with insurance.
 The last thing you want to do is add another task to their to-do list.